jpdindustries/jpdhome/SPEC.md

 ---

-## Core Features (Implemented)
+## Core Features

 ### Multi-Layered Parallax System
 A dynamic parallax effect creates a sense of depth and immersion.
+- **Technology**: Implemented by moving multiple `THREE.Points` layers at different speeds.
-- **Desktop Interaction**: The scene responds to cursor movement, shifting different layers at varying speeds.
+- **Desktop Interaction**: The scene responds to cursor movement, shifting the star layers to create a parallax effect.
-- **Automatic Parallax**: A subtle, continuous parallax effect is achieved using a Lissajous curve algorithm, ensuring the scene remains dynamic even without user interaction.
+- **Automatic Parallax (TODO)**: A subtle, continuous parallax effect using a Lissajous curve algorithm needs to be re-implemented to keep the scene dynamic.
-- **Mobile Interaction**: Utilizes the `DeviceOrientation` API (gyroscope) for motion control.

 ### Dynamic Starfield
-The background is a procedurally generated starfield rendered on an HTML5 Canvas.
+The background is a procedurally generated starfield rendered by WebGL.
-- **Star Population**: ~1000 stars, with density adjusted for screen size.
+- **Star Population**: ~20,000 stars, distributed across two layers for depth.
-- **Star Colors**: A mix of white/blue-white (70%), yellow-white (20%), and red-tinted (10%) stars.
+- **Star Colors**: A mix of white/blue-white, yellow-white, and red-tinted stars.
 - **Special Stars**:
-  - **Red Giants**: Larger, rarer stars with a subtle pulsing red glow.
-  - **Twinkling Stars**: Stars feature a gentle twinkling animation.
+  - **Twinkling Stars (TODO)**: The gentle twinkling animation needs to be perfected.
-  - **Shining Stars**: Occasional stars will emit a bright, cross-shaped glint effect.
+  - **Shining Stars**: Occasional stars emit a bright, cross-shaped glint effect, implemented in a custom shader.
-- **Shooting Stars**: Faint streaks of light periodically traverse the starfield.

-### Nebula Clouds
+### Generative Nebula Clouds
-Subtle, generative nebula clouds float in the background to add depth and color to the scene.
+Subtle, generative nebula clouds float in the background.
-- **Generation**: Rendered on a separate canvas layer.
+- **Technology**: Rendered using a custom GLSL shader on large `THREE.PlaneGeometry`.
-- **Appearance**: Soft, radial gradients with a mix of red and purple hues.
+- **Appearance**: Soft, procedural noise generates cloud-like structures with red and purple hues.
-- **Animation**: Clouds slowly drift across the viewport.
+- **Animation (TODO)**: The drifting animation needs refinement to feel smoother and more natural.
+The edges of the planes are sometimes visible and must be hidden.

 ### Centered Logo
-- **Position**: The logo is fixed in the center of the viewport.
+- **Position**: The logo is a DOM element fixed in the center of the viewport.
-- **Visual Effect**: A pulsing red drop-shadow glow is applied to the logo, enhancing its visibility.
+- **Visual Effect**: A pulsing red drop-shadow glow is applied via CSS.
-- **Parallax Integration**: The logo moves in response to user input as the topmost layer of the parallax system.
+- **Parallax Integration**: The logo moves in response to user input.
+- **Recentering (TODO)**: The logic to re-center the logo after a period of mouse inactivity or when the cursor leaves the window needs to be re-implemented.

 ### Floating Space Objects
-A variety of space-themed objects traverse the scene, each with unique animations.
+A variety of space-themed objects traverse the scene.
-- **Objects**: Astronaut, meteorite, rocket, and satellite.
+- **Objects**: Astronaut, meteorite, rocket, and satellite, animated via CSS.
-- **Particle Trails**: Objects emit a stream of particles, creating a subtle trail effect.
+- **Particle Trails**: Objects emit a stream of particles from a GPU-based particle system, creating a visible trail.

+### Black Hole Animation (TODO)
+- A very rare animation where a black hole appears and visually distorts the starfield behind it.

 ---